arafatm/Notes/blinkist/writing.storyworthy.mathew.dicks.md

 like “I am on a train, and my whole body is shuddering from its forward momentum.”

-Using the present tense in storytelling creates a feeling of immediacy for your audience.
+**Using the present tense in storytelling creates a feeling of immediacy for your audience**.
 They are also transported onto that train, looking at you in real-time.
 The present tense sucks the reader into the period the storyteller wants them to occupy and brings them much closer to the key moments.